AlphaOD/discord-psn-bot/README.md

 - Verify the `.env` file is properly configured

 **PSN linking fails:**
-- Verify NPSSO token is exactly 64 characters
+- Verify your PSN username is exactly correct (case-sensitive)
-- Check PSN privacy settings allow trophy visibility
+- Check PSN privacy settings allow public trophy visibility
-- Ensure you're using a fresh token (they expire)
+- Ensure your account has recent activity or public profile
+- Try the exact username as shown on PlayStation.com

 **No trophy notifications:**
 - Verify notification channel is set